alphagov/data-standards-authority/content/guidance/tcop10/index.html.md

 ### Storing and standardising your data

-The gGovernment’s [Data Standards Authority](https://www.gov.uk/government/groups/data-standards-authority) and the [Open Standards Board](https://www.gov.uk/government/groups/open-standards-board) have approved a number of [open standards for data](https://www.gov.uk/government/collections/open-standards-for-government-data-and-technology) for use by the government.
+The government’s [Data Standards Authority](https://www.gov.uk/government/groups/data-standards-authority) and the [Open Standards Board](https://www.gov.uk/government/groups/open-standards-board) have approved a number of [open standards for data](https://www.gov.uk/government/collections/open-standards-for-government-data-and-technology) for use by the government.
 Where possible and appropriate, you should use these standards to make it easier to analyse data and share it with other departments.

 Make data available in a suitable format, for example as a CSV file or through an API.
-Read the [guidance on using CSV file format](https://www.gov.uk/guidance/using-csv-file-format) and refer toYou should use the [API technical and data standards](https://www.gov.uk/guidance/gds-api-technical-and-data-standards).
+Read the [guidance on using CSV file format](https://www.gov.uk/guidance/using-csv-file-format) and refer to the [API technical and data standards](https://www.gov.uk/guidance/gds-api-technical-and-data-standards).

-You should alsoand consider:
+You should also consider:

 -   where you will store your data and whether the location meets your organisation’s security requirements
 -   having a [cloud hosting strategy](https://www.gov.uk/guidance/creating-and-implementing-a-cloud-hosting-strategy)